hubwriter/gh-doccs/README.md

 "doccs" = docs codespace

+**Note**: This extension is a simplified, GitHub-Docs-Team-specific, version of the https://github.com/hubwriter/gh-quickcs extension.

 ## 📦 Installation

 1. If you haven't already, install the `gh` CLI - see the [installation](https://github.com/cli/cli#installation)